gumpu/GalaxyNGV2/Design/architecture.md

 A few times a week the game engines reads all orders and runs a turn.

-##Client
+## Client

 TODO

-##Technology

-Client and server exchange data in JSON format.
+## Technology

 The game server stores game data in python pickle format.

 The web server and game engine are written in Python.

-The client is written in Javascript.
+The client is written in Godot.
+This makes it easy to port it to different platforms as Godot supports exports to several platforms.

-##Security
+Client and server exchange data in JSON format.
+Both Godot and Python have support for JSON.

+## Security

 Security on the game master's side is more important than preventing in game cheating.

 The attack surface of the web server should be as small as possible.

-##Limits
+## Limits

 Why have limits?
 They make it easier to design and implement an application.
 They also encourage more creativity from the players.

 Current limits:

-1. The size of a planet is in the range [10,2000].
+1. The size of a planet is in the range [10, 2000].
 2. The size of the galaxy is in the range [50, 5000].
 3. Names of game elements are limited to 32 characters.